operator-framework/operator-sdk/doc/sdk-cli-reference.md

 ##### Use

-The operator-sdk up local command launches the operator on the local machine by building the operator binary with the ability to access a kubernetes cluster using a kubeconfig file.
+The `operator-sdk up local` command launches the operator on the local machine with the ability to access a kubernetes cluster using a kubeconfig file, and setting any necessary environment variables that the operator would expect to find when running in a cluster.
+For Go-based operators, this command will compile and run the operator binary.
+In the case of non-Go operators, it runs the operator-sdk binary itself as the operator.

 ##### Flags